StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/unnest.md

 ## Usage notes

 - UNNEST is a table function.
 It must be used with Lateral Join but the keyword Lateral Join does not need to be explicitly specified.
-- If the array expression evaluates to NULL or it is empty, no rows will be returned(except left join on true).
+- If the array expression evaluates to NULL or it is empty, no rows will be returned (except for LEFT JOIN ON TRUE).
 - If an element in the array is NULL, NULL is returned for that element.

 ## Examples